Skjoldrun/Skjoldrun.github.io/docs/wpf/dependency-injection-wpf.md

 # Abstract Factory for opening further Views

-If we want to open Chield Views as seperate Windows, we could use a abstract factory to achieve that.
-Whithout this we would only be able to open one window from any Chield View.
+If we want to open Child Views as separate Windows, we could use a abstract factory to achieve that.
+Without this we would only be able to open one window from any Child View.

 We add the folder "StartupHelpers" with a class called AbstractFactory in it: